Youth Ministry Network: 11 Keys for a Youth Leader Support System

-Ministry networking is an often-overlooked but essential part of youth ministry.
+A youth ministry network is an often-overlooked but essential part of youth ministry.
 Learn 11 tips for building and growing a youth worker support system in your area.

 “Build it, and they will come.”
 That may be a great movie tagline.
 But it doesn’t necessarily work for building a healthy youth ministry network in your community.

 I’m confident we can strategically plan meetings that interest youth workers and have a greater impact on them and, ultimately, on students.
-These meetings must provide a safe place for youth workers to develop friendships built on trust.
+Networking meetings must provide a safe place for youth workers to develop friendships built on trust.

-Youth Ministry Networking: 11 Meeting Tips
+Youth Ministry Network: 11 Meeting Tips

 Here’s how to start: